 Find your structured PhD programme

-There are over 700 doctoral programmes in Germany that are very similar to the PhD programmes in English-speaking countries, in which a team of supervisors look after a group of doctoral students.
+Structured PhD programmes in Germany are very similar to the PhD programmes in English-speaking countries, in which a team of supervisors look after a group of doctoral students.
 Generally, it is possible to gain a doctorate in three years.
-Interested to know more about the key features of structured PhD programmes?
-Read more here: How to obtain a PhD > Structured PhD Programmes

 Find your PhD programme